noelledons/login-authentication/README.md

 # Login Authentication

-Simple login authentication form where users enter their email ID/username and password to log in to a site.
+Simple login authentication where users enter their email ID/username and password to log in to a site.
 <br>
 <br>
 This project can be viewed [here](https://noelledons.github.io/login-authentication/).